-Some American teenagers and college students are engaging in a new social media craze, dubbed the “Benadryl challenge.”
-But consuming excessive amounts of Benadryl can be deadly, according to an ominous warning released by officials at the Food and Drug Administration (FDA).
+Some American teenagers and college students are engaging in a new social media craze dubbed the “Benadryl challenge.”
+But the seemingly fun new fad could be deadly, according to an ominous warning released by officials at the Food and Drug Administration (FDA).

 The FDA recently released a statement warning young folks not to take diphenhydramine – the antihistamine contained in Benadryl – above the recommended dosage.
 Doing so can lead to serious heart problems, seizures, comas, or even death, the FDA warned.

 The “Benadryl challenge” encourages teens to consume dangerous amounts of the antihistamines in order to induce hallucinations.
 At least one teen has died from overdose after participating in the challenge.
 Three other teens, meanwhile, have been hospitalized.

 “We are aware of news reports of teenagers ending up in emergency rooms or dying after participating in the ‘Benadryl challenge’ encouraged in videos posted on the social media application TikTok,” the FDA stated.